10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 Goodhertz Loudness (FREE)

-I listed freebie at the top for a good reason.
-Goodhertz Loudness VST stands out as it delivers professional-grade loudness metering alongside smooth gain control.
-I’ve tested it and I can only say it handles everything from quick LUFS checks to detailed long-term analysis without costing anything, yep.
-The interface centers around a clean waveform display with metering values that update in real time, making it easy to see exactly what’s happening to your audio at any moment.
+I put the freebie first for a reason.
+Goodhertz Loudness VST really stands out because it gives you professional loudness metering and smooth gain control.
+After trying it myself, I can say it handles everything from quick LUFS checks to detailed long-term analysis, all for free.
+The interface is simple, with a clear waveform display and real-time metering values, so you can always see what’s happening with your audio.

-What impressed me about this free loudness meter plugin is how they built this as more than just a meter.
-The plugin includes precise gain trimming with specialized algorithms that prevent clicks and pops, even when I automate volume changes.
-It uses full 64-bit processing throughout, which means the audio stays clean no matter how much I adjust the levels.
+What impressed me about this free loudness meter is that it’s more than just a meter.
+It lets you trim gain precisely, using special algorithms that stop clicks and pops, even when you automate volume changes.
+It also uses full 64-bit processing, so your audio stays clean no matter how much you adjust the levels.

 • Multiple Loudness Standards

-I can switch between LUFS, RMS, Peak, and True Peak metering depending on what I need to measure.
-Each mode gives me accurate readings that match professional broadcast and streaming standards.
-When I’m mastering for Spotify, I use LUFS mode.
-For tracking peaks during mixing, I switch to True Peak
+I can switch between LUFS, RMS, Peak, and True Peak metering based on what I need.
+Each mode gives accurate readings that match professional broadcast and streaming standards.
+When I master for Spotify, I use LUFS mode.
+For tracking peaks while mixing, I use True Peak.

 • Three Time Window Options

-From what I can see, this LUFS plugin offers Momentary, Short Term, and Long Term measurement windows for LUFS and RMS readings.
-I would use Momentary when I need instant feedback on level changes.
-Short Term helps me judge how a section sounds over several seconds.
-Long Term gives me the integrated loudness across an entire track, which is what streaming platforms actually measure.
+This LUFS plugin gives you Momentary, Short Term, and Long Term measurement windows for LUFS and RMS.
+I use Momentary for instant feedback on level changes.
+Short-term helps me judge how a section sounds over a few seconds.
+Long-term shows the overall loudness for the whole track, which is what streaming platforms measure.

 • Target Loudness System

-I can set a target value for any metering type, then let the plugin calculate exactly how much gain I need to reach that goal.
-When I’m preparing tracks for different platforms, this feature saves me from doing math or making multiple test bounces.
-I just set my target LUFS value and apply the suggested gain adjustment.
+I can set a target value for any metering type, and the plugin tells me exactly how much gain I need to reach it.
+When I prepare tracks for different platforms, this saves me from doing the math or making lots of test bounces.
+I just set my target LUFS and use the suggested gain adjustment.

 ADPTR AUDIO Metric AB